johnngoit/NetCoreIds/README.md

 I convert his project into dotnet core and run in vscode. you can restore db from file Database\IDSDB.mdf and update your db connection string to run this solution in your local.
 Happy Coding

+I update all projects to netcoreapp3.0 and using the combination TDD and EF code first approach.

 dotnet add package System.Xml.Linq dotnet add package ..\References\PacketDotNet.dll dotnet add package ..\Common.Data\Common.Data.csproj